 Mortgage Protection is a life assurance policy also known as Decreasing Term Assurance.
 It is a policy designed to clear your outstanding mortgage in the event of your death.
-The policy assumes an interest rate of 6% and reduces each year broadly in line with the amount outstanding on your mortgage.
+All mortgage protection policies assume an interest rate of 6% and reduce each year broadly in line with the amount outstanding on your mortgage.
 Because of this, it is cheaper than other forms of life assurance.

 If you have an interest-only mortgage, a level term assurance policy, where the sum assured remains level for the entire term, will be more appropriate.

 The sum assured and length of cover must be at least equal to the value and remaining duration of your mortgage.

 What does it Cover?

 The most basic cover is a simple life assurance policy, and this would be accepted by all banks.
 However. you can opt to include specified illness cover, which will pay out a lump sum on diagnosis of an insured illness, such as, for example, cancer, heart attack or stroke.
 The specified illness sum insured can represent some, or all of the outstanding mortgage amount and the benefit will be assigned to the bank.

 You can also put an income protection policy in place to cover your monthly mortgage repayments in the event you are unable to work for an extended period of time as a result of illness or injury.

 MoneyCoach is the financial planning division of Irish Mortgage Corporation.
 We understand the mortgage process and know what needs to be done and when.

 We have access to all the providers in the Irish market and can identify the most competitive price for your cover.
 Having selected the most competitive price, we will manage the application process on your behalf to ensure that there are no delays in obtaining cover.

 When should I start the Mortgage Protection application?